Recipe for a homemade real chocolate bar made in a power blender with cocoa nibs and cocoa butter.

 - Place the cocoa nibs, sugar and salt in a power blender (I used my Froothie Optimum 9200A Next Generation) and pulse until a fine powder has formed.

 - Add the cocoa butter and blend on medium for 30 second bursts, being careful to not overheat the chocolate, which can burn easily.
 You may need to scrape the mixture up from the bottom in between bursts.

 - Keep going until the mixture has formed a smooth and shiny paste.
 Ideally you want a pourable liquid, but I didn’t get that.

 - Scrape out (or pour) into a chocolate mould, or suitable sized tin.
 Press with a back of a spoon to ensure an even layer.

 - Leave for an hour or so in a cool place to set.
-Unmould and dance a little jib of joy.
+Unmould and dance a little jig of joy.

-I use the Optimum 9200A for smoothies, spreads, sauces and even chocolate making.
+I use a Froothie power blender to make smoothies, spreads, sauces and even chocolate making.
 All links to the blender are affiliate ones.
 If you buy one through one of the links, it will not cost you any more, but I will get a small commission.
 This is not a paid post and as always, all opinions are my own.